dlt-hub/dlt/docs/technical/secrets_and_config.md

 ## Working with credentials (and other complex configuration values)

-`GcpClientCredentialsWithDefault` is an example of a **spec**: a Python `dataclass` that describes the configuration fields, their types and default values.
+`GcpServiceAccountCredentials` is an example of a **spec**: a Python `dataclass` that describes the configuration fields, their types and default values.
 It also allows to parse various native representations of the configuration.
 Credentials marked with `WithDefaults` mixin are also to instantiate itself from the machine/user default environment ie. googles `default()` or AWS `.aws/credentials`.

 As an example, let's use `ConnectionStringCredentials` which represents a database connection string.